mvolkmann/blog/src/swift/Localization.md

 - Select a language.
 - Right-click a translation row.
-- Select "Vary by Device" and a device type such as "Mac".
+- Select "Vary by Device" and a device type such as "Mac" or "Apple Watch".
 - Enter the translation text for each device type.
+  For example, it may be desirable to have shorter translation strings on "Apple Watch" to fit on the smaller screen.

 This will add sub-rows to the row where each row begins with a platform name or "Other".